 Her articles have appeared in major peer-reviewed journals including Art History, The Art Bulletin, Renaissance Quarterly, and The Sculpture Journal.
 At present, she is completing two books, one entitled The Sound of Marble: The Materiality and Immateriality of Italian Renaissance Art, which will be published by Cambridge University Press, and a second entitled Photography and Sculpture, which will be published by Reaktion Books.
 She has been commissioned by Wiley-Blackwell to edit a major anthology, A Companion to the Theories and Methods of Art History, and she has also edited a forthcoming volume entitled Crossing Continents: Exile and Expatriate Histories of Art.
 Future projects include De-Facing the Portrait: The Early Modern Body in Parts (a monograph with Professor Tatiana String) and an historiographical study entitled Art History’s Images.
-She recently co-organised an international conference, Photo Archives: The Place of Photography, and is serving as a consultant for a major Anglo-Italian television drama series, Medici: Masters of Florence (series two).
+She recently co-organised an international conference, Photo Archives: The Place of Photography, and has served as a consultant for a major Anglo-Italian television drama series, Medici: Masters of Florence (series two).